 What that means for our time together today is that we’re not just going to drop a new feature and walk away.
 We’re here to make sure our product actually works, providing support, insight, and recommendations to make the onboarding process as frictionless as possible.
-To do that, we turned to Ethena’s very own VP of People, Melanie Naranjo, who offered up her insights on best practices for communicating with Anonymous Reporting users.
+To do that, we turned to Ethena’s very own VP of People, Melanie Naranjo, who offered up her insights on best practices for communicating with Employee Hotline users.

 From suggesting content and cadence for admin touchpoints after a report has been submitted to a starting template for the customizable areas of our in-app FAQ form, Melanie thinks of it all so you don’t have to.